OldMensch/auto_accountant/DEV NOTES.md

 	- Implementing the ability to have a base currency that ISN'T USD is VERY difficult, since all transactions prices are currently known and based in USD.
 It changes how assets have performed over time, especially if the foreign fiat is unstable relative to USD

 # Refactoring

+- MAKE TRANSACTIONS CLEAN RAW_DATA ON IMPORT, NOT EXPORT
+	- clean based on trans. type if type is defined
+	- if type undefined, clean based on default_trans_data

+- TRANSACTION CHECKS CONSISTENCY
+	- Use Transaction(raw_data).get_metric('missing') as much as possible to determine when raw data are missing, instead of doing needless extra checks
+	- Mainly this will affect the Transaction Editor

+- DESTROY "TEMP", make its variables part of AutoAccountant class

 * DESTROY METRICS CLASS
 	- most methods are specific to assets, portfolios, even wallets. these methods should be moved to their respective object classes